 The ‘islands’ near NYC (Long Island, Rhode Island) often get a bad rep as nothing more than suburban surroundings to the Big Apple, but to skip over them on trips between New York and Boston would be a mistake.
 There are hidden gems between those cities that you don’t want to miss.

-Providence in particular took us by wonderful surprise with its beautiful outdoor spaces, historical spots and the delish food in its miracle of a Little Italy area.
+Providence, in particular, took us by pleasant surprise with its beautiful outdoor spaces, historical spots, and the delicious food in its miracle of a Little Italy area.
 We loved roaming its streets of 18th and 19th-century buildings, taking endless photos and already mentally picking out paint samples (we can dream!).

-Claiming nearly 1,000 buildings on the National Register of Historic Places in the downtown and surrounding neighborhoods, exploring Providence yields a taste of the cities wealthy manufacturing past – though there is also plenty of modern and engaging arts and culture attractions to remind you, this is not a city that time forget.
-Providence is one of those rare destinations in the United States which has a rich urban tapestry of both old and modern, and we had alot of fun exploring both.
+Claiming nearly 1,000 buildings on the National Register of Historic Places in the downtown and surrounding neighborhoods, exploring Providence yields a taste of the cities wealthy manufacturing past.t Though there is also plenty of modern and engaging arts and cultural attractions to remind you, this is not a city that time forgot.
+Providence is one of those rare destinations in the United States, which has a rich urban tapestry of both old and modern, and we had a lot of fun exploring both.

-In among all these dream houses, you’ll find an affluence of trendy coffee shops, intimate theatres, innovative restaurants and great places to grab a drink.
-This is a student town, after all, with the famous Brown University on College Hill – any town with this many students has to work to stay hip and relevant, and luckily Providence has done just that.
-In fact what we loved most was that there is barely a chain restaurant to be found in the downtown, and instead, in their place, you will find independent brewpubs, chic cafes, and vibrant restaurants to investigate.
+In among all these dream houses, you’ll find an abundance of trendy coffee shops, intimate theatres, innovative restaurants, and great places to grab a drink.
+Providence is a student town; after all, with the famous Brown University on College Hill – any town with this many students has to work to stay hip and relevant, and luckily Providence has done just that.
+What we loved most was that there is barely a chain restaurant to be found in the downtown, and instead, in their place, you will find independent brewpubs, chic cafes, and vibrant restaurants to investigate.

-In many ways this is enviable food scene is thanks to the prestigious college of Culinary Arts at Johnson & Wales University being located in the city, but to give them all the credit would be to overlook that Providence offers the right blend of local support, community ties, and livability that keep people here.
+In many ways, this enviable food scene is thanks to the prestigious college of Culinary Arts at Johnson & Wales University being located in the city.
+But, to give Johnson & Wales all the credit would be to overlook that Providence offers the right blend of local support, community ties, and livability that keep people here.